Military chaplain: Federal Republic of Germany

 German religious constitutional law and its state-church law is involved in the democratic national identity of modern Germany, especially in various articles of the German Constitution.
 Initially, a "military-chaplaincy" contract was only signed between the state and the Protestant Church, but was extended to all other religious communities for reasons of parity.
 Furthermore, the 1930s Reichskonkordat between the Holy See and Germany is still in force.
 In Germany, military chaplains of the Bundeswehr have no rank but have a special civilian status as part of the armed forces.
-Military rabbis or chaplain were banned during Hitler’s rule and were reintroduced to the German military on 29 May 2020, by the Germany Parliament into law since 1957.
+Military rabbis (Militärrabbiner) or chaplain were banned during Hitler's rule and were reintroduced to the German military on 29 May 2020, by the Germany Parliament into law since 1957.
 It is the first expansion of the law on the military pastoral care.
+The Jewish chaplains serve the Bundeswehr's estimated 300 Jewish service members.

 Israel

 The Military Rabbinate is a unit in the Israel Defense Forces that provides religious services for military personnel, Jewish and non-Jewish, and makes decisions on issues of religion and military affairs.
 The Military Rabbinate is headed by the Chief Military Rabbi, who carries the rank of a Brigadier General.

 The Military Rabbinate constitutes the body responsible for religious institutions in the military.
-In every unit or military base there are Military Rabbinate military personnel assigned responsibility for conducting or coordinating religious services, overseeing Kashrut laws of the kitchen, and the maintenance of the synagogue and religious supplies.
-Actively serving military personnel can request Military Rabbinate representatives to perform marriage ceremonies and Brit milah for baby boys.
+In every unit or military base there are Military Rabbinate military personnel assigned responsibility for conducting or coordinating religious services, overseeing kashrut laws of the kitchen, and the maintenance of the synagogue and religious supplies.
+Actively serving military personnel can request Military Rabbinate representatives to perform marriage ceremonies and brit milah for baby boys.
 The unit also oversees the legal and religious certification of marriages and divorces of individuals during their military service.

 The Military Rabbinate is responsible for treating the bodies of soldiers in accordance with religious law, including the identifications and post-mortem treatment of bodies, and conducting military funerals.
 The Military Rabbinate also coordinates the burial of enemy soldiers and the exhuming of bodies in conjunction with prisoner exchanges.

 The Military Rabbinate was founded in 1948 by Rabbi Shlomo Goren, who headed it until 1968.